 A) Yes.
 You will have to create separate entries for each different entrant, of course.

 Q) I work with another reporter on many stories.
 May teams enter the beat reporting category?

 A) The beat reporting awards recognize the work of individual reporters.
 Teams of two or more reporters are not eligible.
 However, one of the five stories in your submitted package may have a co-byline credit.

 Q) When will the winners be announced?

-A) Finalists are announced in April.
-Winners are announced typically in the late spring.
+A) Finalists and category winners will be announced in the late spring.